Top 10 Lockdowns in Magic: The Gathering

 What Are Nets in Magic?

 Scattered throughout all colors and card types, nets can limit opposing draws, prevent lifegain, and entirely disable certain plays.
-But with hundreds of prisons available, which shut-down tactics reign supreme?
-These are the ten best player-restricting nets in Magic: The Gathering!
+But with hundreds of prisons available, which lockdowns reign supreme?
+These are the ten best player-restricting cards in Magic: The Gathering!

 10. Narset, Parter of Veils